Kirk Cousins joined the 500-yard club but couldn't top Norm Van Brocklin's 73-year-old record

 This marked the first week in NFL history with two defensive touchdowns scored on returns of at least 100 yards.

-The special teams also got into the mix with two blocked field goals getting returned for touchdowns on Sunday with Bryce Ford-Wheaton of the Giants sealing the win in Seattle with his 60-yard return and San Francisco's Deommodore Lenoir having a 61-yarder against Arizona.
+Special teams also got into the mix, with two blocked field goals getting returned for touchdowns on Sunday with Bryce Ford-Wheaton of the Giants sealing the win in Seattle with his 60-yard return and San Francisco's Deommodore Lenoir having a 61-yarder against Arizona.

 This was the seventh week in NFL history and the first since Week 16 in 2012 with two blocked field goal returns for a touchdown.